Kunlong1994/lab3/Lab-#2.md

 pi@ixeXX:~/test $ sudo npm install -g nyancat
 ```

-If you are stuck, some ideas:
+Some ideas, in case you are stuck:

-    -> On Linux, `node-webcam` uses `fswebcam`. https://www.npmjs.com/package/node-webcam shows other commands available using node-webcam, and typing `man fswebcam` describes a variety of image capture options.
+On Linux, `node-webcam` uses `fswebcam`. https://www.npmjs.com/package/node-webcam shows other commands available using node-webcam, and typing `man fswebcam` describes a variety of image capture options.
 Try out some modifications, and show us the screen capture of the resulting webpage.

-    -> Another package to try: `gm`.
+Another package to try: `gm`.
 GM is GraphicsMagick and ImageMagick for node. https://www.npmjs.com/package/gm

 ### 5. Submit the lab